 Over 95% of mortgage lenders will deny a borrower who had any late payments after bankruptcy and/or foreclosure.

-- Even though the borrower has an approve/eligible per Automated Underwriting System (AUS Approval), lenders consider any late payments after bankruptcy, foreclosure, short sale a second offender
+- Even though the borrower has an approve/eligible per Automated Underwriting System (AUS Approval), lenders consider any late payments after bankruptcy, foreclosure, or short sale a second offender

 - Over 75% of our borrowers at Gustan Cho Associates Mortgage Group are folks who are either going through major stress during the mortgage process or get a last-minute mortgage loan denial

-- The main reason for stress during the mortgage process and/or last-minute mortgage denial is because the loan officer did not properly qualify the borrower.
+- The main reason for stress during the mortgage process and/or last-minute mortgage denial is that the loan officer did not properly qualify the borrower.

 - It can be because the loan officer hastily issued a pre-approval letter or because they did not know their lender overlays.

-- The Gustan Cho Team at Loan Cabin Inc. does not have any lender overlays on government and conventional loans.
+- Gustan Cho Associates does not have any lender overlays on government and conventional loans.

-- We accept late payments after bankruptcy and foreclosure as long as the findings are an approve eligible.
+- We accept late payments after bankruptcy and foreclosure as long as the findings are approve eligible.